ucrdatacenter/ucrdatacenter.github.io/courses/AH-ANTQ103/workshop3.md

 ![](workshop3_files/figure-gfm/plot_1-1.png)<!-- -->

-Our plot shows us that black figures were very popular around in 500 BCE, becoming more regular in the century preceding it, but then got almost completely replaced by red figures which were very popular around 400 BCE.
+Our plot shows us that black figures were very popular around in 500 BCE, becoming more regular in the century preceding it, but then getting almost completely replaced by red figures which were very popular around 400 BCE.
 We can also see that the total number of vases declined after 500 BCE.
+The shift from Black-Figure to Red-Figure aligns with artistic and technological advancements in Athens, particularly during the Late Archaic and Classical periods.
+Red-Figure allowed for greater detail and naturalistic depictions, leading to its dominance in the Classical period.

 This is one way to deal with the dates, which gives us some insights.
 However, we can also keep them fuzzy, which, in some scenarios, is the